dyl-lee/School-District-Analysis/README.md

     <img src="Resources/images/THS_school_summary_original.png">
     </details>

+### 3. How did replacing ninth grade Thomas High School scores affect the school's performance compared to other schools in the district?
-## 3. Replacing Thomas High School ninth grade scores did not affect the school's performance relative to the other schools in the district.
+Replacing Thomas High School ninth grade scores did not affect the school's performance relative to the other schools in the district.
 Thomas High School remained the second best performing school in the district even after the slight decrease in overall performance.
     <details>
     <summary>Top 5 Performing Schools Ranked by Percent Overall Passing</summary>